-With all this change, it’s easy to see why right now is a great time for the access control industry—and a perfect moment for commercial services providers to update their sales pitch for current and prospective clients.
+With all this change, and the push for technological advances, it’s easy to see why right now is a great time for the access control industry—and a perfect moment for commercial services providers to update their sales pitch for current and prospective clients.

 Contactless Access Solutions Are Providing an Alternative to Physical Keypads

 Over the past several decades, the PIN pad has been one of the cornerstones of access control.
 Its simple 10-digit interface made it easy to use while providing a reasonable amount of security.
 In fact, a potential intruder only had a 1 in 10,000 chance of guessing a 4-digit code.
-But today, there are plenty of alternatives to the traditional PIN pad—options that are making access control safer, more secure, and more efficient.
-How much more secure?
+But today, there are plenty of access control alternatives to the traditional PIN pad—options that are making access control safer, more secure, and more efficient.
+How much more secure are these access control alternatives?
 To calculate the chances that an intruder’s biometric fingerprint scan matches an authorized individual, you would need to take the odds of the PIN pad and add about 75 zeros to the end.

 - Biometric Access Solutions: Biometric technologies use physiological data about an individual to authenticate their identity or security status.
 It can be used to identify individuals and screen for health concerns, such as using thermal sensors to restrict access to individuals who have an elevated body temperature.

 - Touchless Access Solutions: Some biometric technologies such as facial recognition also fall under the umbrella of touchless access solutions, but that’s just the tip of the iceberg.
 Access control systems can incorporate wireless technologies such as RFID, NFC, and even Bluetooth to give individuals access without the need for physical contact.